-For most enterprises, digital transformation efforts mean delivering new business and customer value more quickly, and at a very large scale.
+For most enterprises, the goals of digital transformation efforts mean delivering new business and customer value more quickly, and at a very large scale.
 The implication for Enterprise IT then is a shift from cost optimization to speed optimization.
 The cloud is an inevitable part of this shift as it presents the opportunity to rapidly deploy on-demand services with limitless scale.

-To unlock the fastest path to value in the cloud, enterprises must consider how to industrialize the application delivery process across each layer of the cloud: embracing the cloud operating model, and tuning people, process, and tools to it.
+To unlock the fastest path to value of the cloud, enterprises must consider how to industrialize the application delivery process across each layer of the cloud: embracing the cloud operating model, and tuning people, process, and tools to it.

 In this white paper, we look at the implications of the cloud operating model, and present solutions for IT teams to adopt this model at the networking layer.

 In a traditional static network, monolithic applications are connected and secured by a fleet of network infrastructure, such as load balancers and firewalls.
 Companies focus on managing the traffic flowing in and out of the private datacenter (also known as north-south traffic).
 The network is protected by coarse-grained network segments.
 The network operation processes are normally ticket-based and manual.
 For example, it could easily take days or weeks to update a chain of network infrastructure devices in order to launch a new application.